 4.2.11 When several positions of a boom are possible, calculations shall be made for each position separately.
-Allowable angles of inclination shall be indicated in the Testing Certificate.
+Allowable angles of inclination shall be indicated in the Certificate of Test and Thorough Examination of Lifting Appliances (Form 5.1.2).